 For this section, your assignment is to extend your solution to the previous assignment (Sieve.hj) to use places to increase data locality.
-To evaluate the performance of the serial and parallel versions on a Sugar compute node, use the "-places 8:1" option (for 8 places).
+To evaluate the performance of the place-based version on a Sugar compute node, you should use the "-places 8:1" option (for 8 places).

-You should make your best effort to bind actors to places for locality.
-HJ actors allow you to specify the place when the actor is started.
+Please make your best effort to bind actors to places for locality.
+HJ actors allow you to specify the place where the actor is started.
 Using this configured value, the HJ actor will always run at the designated place.
-A simple example is as follows:
+A simple example in which an actor, worker, is started at the next place relative to the current place is as follows: